Unrepl/unrepl/UPGRADE.md

 Either you get `[:unrepl.upgrade/failed]` or `[:unrepl/hello ...]` on the repl output.
 Upon failure you are back in the repl you started from.

 Each use of the blob creates gensymed namespaces.

+You can customize the blob: enter `lein unrepl-make-blob target-file '{...here goes custom session actions..}'`.
+Actions who have a qualified symbol as first in topmost function position will automatically require this namespace on first use.